Regius Professor of English Language and Literature: History

-The Gifford Lectures, a series of which Bradley delivered at the University, were instituted by the will of Adam Gifford, Lord Gifford, and it was his nephew, Walter Raleigh, who succeeded Bradley in the Regius Chair in 1900.
-Raleigh had studied at University College London and King's College, Cambridge, where he was President of the Cambridge Union, and was appointed the first Professor of English Literature at the Mohammedan Anglo-Oriental College in Aligarh, India.
+The Gifford Lectures, a series of which Bradley delivered at the university, were instituted by the will of Adam Gifford, Lord Gifford, and it was his nephew, Walter Raleigh, who succeeded Bradley in the Regius Chair in 1900.
+Raleigh had studied at University College London and King's College, Cambridge, where he was president of the Cambridge Union, and was appointed the first Professor of English Literature at the Mohammedan Anglo-Oriental College in Aligarh, India.
 He then worked as Professor of Modern Literature at University College, Liverpool before being appointed to the Regius Chair in 1900.
-He remained in the Chair for only four years, being appointed Merton Professor of English Literature in 1904.
+He remained in the chair for only four years, being appointed Merton Professor of English Literature in 1904.
 He was knighted in 1911.

-In 1904, the celebrated Scottish author, William Macneile Dixon, was appointed to the Chair.
+In 1904, the celebrated Scottish author, William Macneile Dixon, was appointed to the chair.
 He studied at Trinity College, Dublin and had previously been Professor of English Literature at the University of Birmingham.
 He was succeeded in 1935 by Peter Alexander, who had been the Queen Margaret Lecturer in English Literature.
 He retired in 1963 and was awarded a CBE in 1964.
-In 1965, Peter Butter was appointed to the Chair, having previously been Professor of English at Queen's University Belfast.
-He retired in 1986 and was succeeded in 1990 by Alexander Prickett.
-Prickett was a Fulbright Scholar in 1979 and has taught at a number of institutions including the University of Sussex, University of Minnesota and Australian National University, Canberra.
+In 1965, Peter Butter was appointed to the chair, having previously been Professor of English at Queen's University Belfast.
+He retired in 1986 and was succeeded in 1990 by Stephen Prickett.
+Prickett was a Fulbright Scholar in 1979 and has taught at a number of institutions, including the University of Sussex, University of Minnesota and Australian National University, Canberra.
 He retired in 2001.
-In 2004, Nigel Leask, Reader in Romantic Literature at the University of Cambridge, was appointed to the Chair.
+In 2004, Nigel Leask, Reader in Romantic Literature at the University of Cambridge, was appointed to the chair.